fieldtrip/website/development/project/distributed.md

 Robert: an automatic estimation and updating of requirements for subsequent jobs was built into peercellfun, but turned out not to be very robust.
 In qsubcellfun I therefore forced the correct specification onto the user instead of attempting to have smart defaults.

 The benefit to different modules being run in parallel may vary.
-Memory/processor intensive scripts (fMRI normalisation) vs. hard disk intensive (DICOM to Nifti conversion) depending on the site specific architecture.
+Memory/processor intensive scripts (fMRI normalisation) vs. hard disk intensive (DICOM to NIFTI conversion) depending on the site specific architecture.

 Similarly, small jobs would benefit from stacking (running a series of jobs on a single distributed node).
 That is implemented in qsubcellfun.